Hagi, Yamaguchi: History

-Iwami Airport in nearby Masuda, Shimane Prefecture serves Hagi.
+Government

-Tourism is a strong factor of the town.
+Hagi has a mayor-council form of government with a directly elected mayor and a unicameral city council of 20 members.
+Hagi, collectively with the town of Abu, contributes two members to the Yamaguchi Prefectural Assembly.
+In terms of national politics, the city is part of the Yamaguchi 3rd district of the lower house of the Diet of Japan.

 Military

 Hagi is home to the Ground Self-Defense Force's Mutsumi Training Area, and is a proposed installation site for the Aegis Ashore missile defense system.